sroucheray/web.dev/src/site/content/en/blog/lighthouse-ci/index.md

 Done running autorun.
 ```

+You can ignore the "GitHub token not set" message in the console output.
+A GitHub token is only necessary if you want to use Lighthouse CI with a GitHub action.
+How to setup a GitHub action is explained later in this article.

 Clicking on the link in the output that begins with `https://storage.googleapis.com...` will take you to the Lighthouse report corresponding to the median Lighthouse run.

 The defaults used by `autorun` can be overridden via the command line or `lighthouserc.js`.
-For example, the `lighthouserc.js`configuration below indicates that five Lighthouse runs should be collected every time `autorun` executes.
+For example, the `lighthouserc.js` configuration below indicates that five Lighthouse runs should be collected every time `autorun` executes.

-6. Update `lighthouserc.js` to use the `numberOfRuns` property:
+8. Update `lighthouserc.js` to use the `numberOfRuns` property:

 ```js
 module.exports = {